What Else Can You Do With Maraschino Cherries?

 Each person in my family had their own way of enjoying a slice of this cake.
 A la mode seemed to be a favorite when eating the second portion.
 Others preferred whipped cream.
-During football games it was often accompanied with milk, malted milk or hot cocoa as a quickie snack.
+During football games, it was often accompanied by milk, malted milk or hot cocoa as a quickie snack.

 No matter how you serve it, this maraschino cake is a great way to satisfy your cake cravings.

 Note on Time

 Time above does not include the time required to cool the cake or frost the cake.